 - Sorghum Bread with Sweet Potato and Raisin (Gluten-Free, Dairy-Free)

 Raw Chia Concord Grape Jelly

-- 2 tbsp maple syrup (or to taste)
+- 2 tablespoons maple syrup or to taste

 - Grind chia seeds in a coffee grinder into a fine powder.